J535D165/pyalex/README.md

 [Diophila](https://github.com/smierz/diophila) is a nice Python wrapper for OpenAlex.
 It takes a slightly different approach, especially interesting to those who don't like the pipe operations.

-R users can use [OpenAlexR](https://github.com/massimoaria/openalexR).
+R users can use the excellent [OpenAlexR](https://github.com/ropensci/openalexR) library.

 ## License